It has been many months since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic.

 For many, breakfast is the highlight of a stay at Horseshoe Cottage Farm and we intend to ensure that we maintain our leisurely, local vibe.
 We will take all necessary measures to deliver minimum contact, ensure hygiene standards and social distancing but without losing the ambiance.

-Breakfast orders will be taken the night before (changes can be made the next morning if desired)
+Breakfast orders will be taken the night before to help reduce waste and my waist! (changes can be made the next morning if desired)

 Checking In & Out